niteshpk/planning-pocker-clone/README.md

 # Planning Poker Application

-A complete Planning Poker application with React frontend and Next.js backend.
+A complete Planning Poker application with React frontend and Next.js backend using MongoDB for data persistence.

 ## Project Structure